-SkyNights is a popular after-dark program that provides unique access the heavens from the top of Mount Lemmon.
+SkyNights is a popular after-dark program that provides unique access to the heavens from the top of Mount Lemmon.
 Learn the constellations, observe interesting atmospheric phenomena, and view the wonders of the cosmos from a high-quality astronomical site using the amazing 32-inch Schulman and 24-inch Phillips Telescopes…Arizona’s largest dedicated public viewing telescopes!
 This is a rare opportunity, a view of the universe that most of humanity will never experience.
 SkyNights is offered most Thursday, Friday, Saturday, and Sunday evenings throughout the year.

 Purchase tickets using our on-line ticketing system.
 Click TICKETS to select a night to begin!

 Or for more information, complete our contact form and we will contact you.

 - $75 Adults, $50 Youth (7-17 yrs) Rates subject to change.
 Holiday rates may apply****

 - Cancellation Policy: Small Groups (3 or less): 48 hours advance notice prior to your originally scheduled program date.
 If less than 48 hours notice is provided, tickets are non-refundable and cannot be rescheduled.
 Large Groups (4 or more): 7 business days advance notice prior to your originally scheduled program date.
 If less than 7 business days notice is provided, tickets are non-refundable and cannot be rescheduled.
 Please contact us by email or phone to initiate a refund or to reschedule.
 Should the SkyCenter cancel the program for any reason, you will be given a full refund.

 - Trained service dogs are permitted, but otherwise, no pets are allowed at the SkyCenter.